How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Relic grading evaluates three axes multiplied together.
 Axis 1, set match: primary 4-piece gets weight 1.0, fallback 2-piece combos get 0.4 to 0.8, wrong set gets 0.15 (steep penalty, not zero).
 Axis 2, main stat fit: recommended main stat gets 1.0, first alternative gets 0.9, mismatched gets 0.3, applied per slot then averaged across all four stat slots.
 Axis 3, substat weighted effective rolls: each substat's accumulated value is divided by its minimum roll value, multiplied by the character's priority weight for that stat (four tiers: 1.0, 0.5, 0.25, 0.1), and summed across all 6 pieces.

 Grade thresholds in weighted effective rolls: S at 20.0 or above, A+ at 18.0, A at 16.0, A- at 14.0, B+ at 12.0, B at 10.0, B- at 8.5, C+ at 7.0, C at 5.5, C- at 4.0, D below 4.0.
-A dynamic scaling factor normalizes scores across character archetypes so CRIT DPS characters with two tier-1 priority stats are not penalized against healers with just one.
+A dynamic scaling factor normalizes scores across character archetypes so CRIT DPS characters with two top-priority stats are not penalized against healers with just one.
 Per-character relic grading is free on StarGuide.
 Relic Insights (farming domain priority and team readiness, a premium feature) uses these grades as inputs.

 How does StarGuide's Best Teams generator build teams?